ThiriYaminHsu/ThiriYaminHsu/README.md

 ### 📚 Academic Background

 I am Thiri, an undergraduate Computer Science student with a profound interest in theoretical physics.
 Currently enrolled in the Qubit by Qubit program, I am actively engaging with the intricate domain of quantum computing.
-In my academic pursuits, I commit my free time to the comprehensive study of theoretical physics, particularly immersing myself in Quantum Field Theory through courses offered by the Perimeter Institute.
+In my academic pursuits, I commit my free time to the comprehensive study of theoretical physics, particularly immersing myself in Quantum Field Theory through graduate-level theoretical physics courses offered by the Perimeter Institute.

 ### 📝 Academic Journey